DanielPNewman/DanielPNewman.github.io/_posts/2020-08-29-analysis-gold-aud-usd.md

 layout: post
 title: Gold in 2020: thoughts on Gold/AUD/USD exposure via the ASX
 author: Daniel Newman
-description: Gold exposure via the ASX without AUD/USD timing risk
+description: Gold exposure via the ASX hedging AUD/USD
 ---

 A neat way to hold gold via the ASX and also be impartial AUD/USD exchange rate timing, is to hold a split of half QAU half PMGOLD.
 I lay out analysis and reasons.